LayerXcom/safety-oracle/README.md

 ### Lobbying Graph

-The lobbying graph G(V,E) is constructed as follows.
+We construct the lobbying graph G(V,E) as follows.

 1. Let V be a set of validator that estimates `CAN_ESTIMATE` and G be a directed graph with vertex set V.

-2. Every ordered pair (v1, v2) that satisfies the following conditions is connected by an arrow.
+2. An arrow connects every ordered pair (v1, v2) that satisfies the following conditions.
     - v1 ≠ v2
     - The justification of the v1 latest_message includes v2.
     - The justification of the v2 latest_message includes v1.